erincatto/box2c/docs/collision.md

 # Collision
 Box2D provides geometric types and functions.
 These include:
 - raw geometry: circles, capsules, segments, and convex polygons
-- convex hull and related convenience functions
+- convex hull and related helper functions
 - mass and bounding box computation
 - local ray and shape casts
 - contact manifolds
 - shape distance
 - generic shape cast
 - time of impact
-- dynamic-tree
+- dynamic bounding volume tree

 The collision interface is designed to be usable outside of rigid body simulation.
-For example, you can use the dynamic-tree for other aspects of your game besides physics.
+For example, you can use the dynamic tree for other aspects of your game besides physics.

 However, the main purpose of Box2D is to be a rigid body physics engine.
 So the collision interface only contains features that are also useful in the physics simulation.

-## Shapes
+## Shape Primitives
-Shapes describe collision geometry and may be used independently of physics simulation.
+Shape primitives describe collision geometry and may be used independently of physics simulation.
 At a minimum, you should understand how to create primitives that can be later attached to rigid bodies.

-Box2D primitives support several operations:
+Box2D shape primitives support several operations:
 - Test a point for overlap with the primitive
 - Perform a ray cast against the primitive
 - Compute the primitive's AABB